 Cross-training is an exercise style that trains your body differently than it’s accustomed to.
 Appropriately done, it will help develop your upper body and give you a firm core – while also giving you healthier legs and making you a better runner.

-A Guide to Cross-Training for a Healthier Body
+Proven Cross-Training Exercises for a Healthier Body

 The trick to cross-training is to engage in a broad spectrum of exercises that elevate your heart rate – including resistance training and aerobic movements.